ocular-d/openapi-guide/docs/design/what-is-api-design.md

 - It should be efficient, while maintaining balance with the other requirements
 - An API is a developer's UI - just like any UI, it's important to ensure the user's experience is thought out carefully!

-# Public vs Internal vs System
+## Public vs Internal vs System

-[add a note about different kinds of APIs, like public user API, internal API, system API]
+[Something here about different kinds of APIs, like public user API, internal API, system API]

 - A good public and internal API focuses on: Functionality, usability and creating a nice user experience
 - A good system API focuses on: Functionality and usability

-## Coming soon...

-[API first strategy]

 <RRead>